-- (f) HLt in the case of the engine being approved and calibrated for a specific gas composition in either the H-range or the L-range of gases and transformable to another specific gas in either the H-range or the L-range of gases by fine tuning of the engine fuelling. - (g) LNG20 in case of the engine being approved and calibrated for a specific liquefied natural gas / liquefied biomethane composition resulting in a $\lambda$ -shift factor not differing by more than 3% the $\lambda$ -shift factor of the G20 gas specified in Annex 5, and the ethane content of which does not exceed 1.5% - (h) LNG in case of the engine being approved and calibrated for any other liquefied natural gas / liquefied biomethane composition
+- (f) HLt in the case of the engine being approved and calibrated for a specific gas composition in either the H-range or the L-range of gases and transformable to another specific gas in either the H-range or the L-range of gases by fine tuning of the engine fuelling.; - (g) $LNG{20}$ in case of the engine being approved and calibrated for a specific liquefied natural gas / liquefied biomethane composition resulting in a $\lambda$ -shift factor not differing by more than 3 per cent the $\lambda$ -shift factor of the $G{20}$ gas specified in Annex 5, and the ethane content of which does not exceed 1.5 per cent; - (h) LNG in case of the engine being approved and calibrated for any other liquefied natural gas / liquefied biomethane composition."

-A new paragraph 4.12.3.3.7 is introduced to read:
+Insert a new paragraph 4.12.3.3.7., to read:

-4.12.3.3.7.
+"4.12.3.3.7.
 For dual-fuel engines the approval mark shall contain a series of digits after the national symbol, the purpose of which is to distinguish for which dual-fuel engine type and with which range of gases the approval has been granted.